CONFIDENTIAL DATA AND PERSONAL/LAPTOP COMPUTER SECURITY

 PRIVACY OF ELECTRONIC FILES AND COMMUNICATIONS

-The following guidelines shall serve to protect the privacy of the Middlebury College community.
+The following shall serve to protect the privacy of the Middlebury College community.

 1. College computing resources are provided for educational and administrative purposes.
 We recognize that computing resources will be used for storing and communicating many types of information, including that of a personal nature.
-Members of the College community are expected to be judicious in their use of computing resources.
+Members of the College community are expected to be judicious in their use of computing resources and understand that the College is obligated to inspect these systems for sensitive and malicious content.
 These resources should never be used for personal for-profit gain, theft, fraud, invasions of privacy, distribution of illegal materials, or distribution of copyrighted or licensed materials without appropriate approval.
 Individuals bear the responsibility to avoid libel, obscenity, undocumented allegations, attacks on personal integrity, and acts of harassment.